ajomuch92/vue-suspense/README.md

 # Vue Suspense

-A package to use with use with Vuejs 2 to load data while is showing a placeholder.
+A package to use with use with Vuejs 2 to load data while is showing a loading placeholder.
 Also offers an error fallback template.